Presentation of EU lagging regions study during the REGI Committee meeting on June 15

-A revised typology based on GDP:
+A revised typology based on GDP

 [Source: study “EU lagging regions: state of play and future challenges]

+The authors also stressed the specific challenges lagging regions are facing: the EU’s triple transition agenda, i.e. the green, digital and industrial transition, as well as the COVID-19 pandemic.
+Successful transitions require that certain capacities are in place, such as skills and know-how, which are generally in short supply in lagging regions, the authors argued.
+Hence, there is a need to ensure that their specific needs are not overlooked in EU policymaking.
+Finally, the authors presented a set of recommendations, based on the findings of the study, on how to provide targeted support to lagging regions in the future through EU cohesion policy and beyond.
 A vivid discussion followed.
 Several members and the Chair took the floor to ask questions and provide comments.
 In particular, members highlighted the need for a revised definition of lagging regions, taking into account indicators other than GDP such as unemployment, environment, well-being and health; the widening disparities between capital regions and provinces; the need for a stronger cohesion policy; the issue of data availability; and the role of outermost regions.
+You want to learn more or share your views with us?
+Have a look at the study’s main findings:

 EU lagging regions: State of play and future challenges